STMicroelectronics/st-mems-ispu/examples/ism330is_lsm6dso16is/sensor_fusion_9x/README.md

 The accelerometer and gyroscope are mounted in ENU orientation.

-The magnetometer is mounted in ESU orientation.
+The magnetometer is mounted in NEU orientation.

 ## 3 - Interrupts